en-US

 • Only supported in Linux agent.

-• Firewalls typically block traceroute probing traffic.
+• Firewalls typically block path probing traffic.
 Avoid this by opening destination and source firewalls.

 • Configure destination firewalls to allow:

-• Incoming ICMP echo request for ICMP traceroute.
+• Incoming ICMP echo request for ICMP path probing.

 • Configure firewalls at the sources to allow: